SRugina/teacher-dashboard-example/README.md

 * have added a filtering system on the dashboard page e.g. show only pupils with x tutorGroup
 * have added a search by system on the search bar to allow searching by student name, dob, tutorGroup etc. as well as their unique ID number
+* have created an admin section where teachers could be created and pupils could be deleted.
-* made the front end look nicer rather than using the default bootstrap-vue stylings
+* have made the front end look nicer rather than using the default bootstrap-vue stylings
-* added unit testing to the frontend, as currently there is only unit testing on the backend CRUD API
+* have added unit testing to the frontend, as currently there is only unit testing on most of the backend CRUD API